Kais Saied: 2019 presidential campaign

 Saied was one of the first declared candidates in the 2019 Tunisian presidential election.
-Running as an Independent social conservative, he has sought to appeal to younger voters.
+Running as an independent social conservative, he had sought to appeal to younger voters.
 One of his policies included support for allowing citizens to recall their elected officials.
 Saied suggested to voters that many of Tunisia's current issues were due to "non-respect for many constitutional laws".
 He presented a plan to combat corruption, whether it is "moral or financial".
 Saied was supported by both Islamists and leftists.
 In a June 2019 interview with the newspaper Acharaâ Al Magharibi, Saied announced his support for the death penalty.
 He also made statements that public expression of homosexuality is financed and encouraged by foreign countries, telling the paper:

-He has taken conservative positions on women's issues as well, coming out against gender equality in inheritance issues, in accordance with the interpretation of religious law.